 - (a) Section 57 provides that any expenditure (not being capital expenditure) expended to earn income chargeable under the head "Income from Other Sources" will be allowed as deduction against such income. - Interest on Bank FD was the income in the hands of the assessee.
 The interest on the loan taken from bank on that deposit is not an allowable expenditure as it is not expended to earn the interest on Bank FD. - Therefore, in the given case, the interest of ₹65,000 paid by Ganesh is not allowable as deduction and the entire interest of ₹95,000 is fully taxable. - (b) W.r.e.f. assessment year 2009-10 preservation of Environment, which includes water sheds forests and wildlife, is treated as charitable purpose.
 The entire income derived from an activity in the nature of trade and applied for its main object will be considered as charitable purpose and the exemption u/s 11 shall apply.
 If the object of the Charitable Trust is general public utility and it involves in carrying of any activity in the nature of trade, commerce or business, or rendering any service in relation to trade, commerce, or business for cess, fess or other consideration and the aggregate value of receipts from the said activities does not exceed ₹25,00,000, the benefit of exemption shall continue. - (c) The previous year of the existing business is April to March.
 On the first day of the previous year (i.e. 1st April 2012), total investment has come from Mrs. Singh account.
-As the proportion of the gifted amount from spouse on 1st April 2012 to the total investment in business on the same day is NIL, the whole of the profits of ₹10,00,000 for the previous year 2012-13 will be included in the total income of Mrs. Singh. - (d) In terms of Section 66B of the Act, service tax will be leviable on all services provided in the taxable territory by a person to another for a consideration other than the services specified in the negative list.
-The services specified in the negative list therefore go out of the ambit of chargeability of service tax.
-The negative list of service is specified in the Act itself in Section 66D.
-In all, there are seventeen heads of services that have been specified in the negative list.
-The scope and ambit of three of these services are explained below:
+As the proportion of the gifted amount from spouse on 1st April 2012 to the total investment in business on the same day is NIL, the whole of the profits of ₹10,00,000 for the previous year 2012-13 will be included in the total income of Mrs. Singh.

 - (a) In an order of assessment for the assessment year 2012-13, an assessee noticed a mistake for which application u/s 154 was moved and the order was rectified.
 Subsequently, the assessee moved further application for rectification u/s 154, which was rejected by the Assessing Officer on the ground that the order once rectified, cannot be rectified again.
-Is the contention of the Assessing Officer correct? - (b) "An advance ruling can become void" Discuss. - (c) 1,700 pieces of a product 'Q' were manufactured during the financial year.
-Its list price (i.e. retail 300 per piece, exclusive of taxes.
-The manufacturer offers 20% discount to wholesalers on the price) is list price.
-During the year, 850 pieces were sold in wholesale, 500 pieces were sold in retail, 100 pieces were distributed as free samples.
-Balance quantity of 250 pieces was in stock at the end of the year.
-The rate of duty is 12% plus education cess and SAH education cess as applicable.
-What is the total duty paid during the financial year?
-Assume that the manufacture is not eligible for SSI concession. - (d) A Firm carrying on business filed a return of income disclosing an income of ₹85,000 in 28th November, 2012 in respect of assessment year 2012-13.
+Is the contention of the Assessing Officer correct? - (b) "An advance ruling can become void" Discuss. - (c) A Firm carrying on business filed a return of income disclosing an income of ₹85,000 in 28th November, 2012 in respect of assessment year 2012-13.
 It discovered an omission therein and therefore filed a revised return u/s 139(5) in 27th January, 2013 showing a revised income of ₹60,000.
 The Assessing Officer, however, ignored the revised return and proceeded to process u/s 143(1)(a) on the original return.
 Comment.